 Antiquated laws were limiting CBD’s access.
 The medical marijuana movement signaled these laws would one day change.
 I didn’t realize how soon they would change.
 I just wanted to be ready when the day came.
 I started researching cannabis and the best approach for developing supplements.

 My journey into cannabis started with a pile of textbooks.
 The history of cannabis is fascinating.
-Humans have a long – like 10,000 years long – and intimate relationship with this plant.
+Humans have a long – like more than 12,000 years long – and intimate relationship with this plant.
 Cannabis’s versatile role in traditional medicine highlighted the plant’s potential for use as a supplement.
-The textbooks gave me a great foundation, but after decades of prohibition, the library of books on the plant was small.
+The textbooks gave me a great foundation, but after decades of prohibition, the library of cannabis books was small.
 I decided the best way to learn would be to visit the farms and production facilities that were actively growing and processing cannabis.

 Here’s what I learned in the textbooks and travels.